 Do Some Gardening

 If alternatively, your garden is rather sad and empty-looking, with not many plants or trees to speak of, it’s time to go shopping!
-You can add some color and pizzazz to your gardens with affordable and drought-friendly ground cover, succulents, natives, shrubs and small trees.
+You might hire a tree service to plant small trees and improve the curb appeal.
+You can add some color and pizzazz to your gardens with affordable and drought-friendly ground cover, succulents, natives, shrubs, and small trees.